 Completed a successful capital campaign led by co-chairs Bonnie Bockl Joseph and Marlene Lauwasser raising over $800,000 to support access to JFS programs, build a greenspace at JFS Housing and funding for our agency endowment.

 Completion and public announcement of the Bonnie and Leon Joseph and Sue and Allan Selig Community Greenspace, a half-acre recreation and leisure space at JFS Housing’s Bradley Crossing Campus and Friendship Place: Built For Dreams, Fun and Play -a dedicated playground area also made possible through the generous support of Bonnie and Leon Joseph and Sue and Allan Selig.

-The Department of Justice awarded JFS a competitive Victims of Crime Act (VOCA) grant for $333,180.00 a year for five years for our Outpatient Mental Health Clinic to expand mental health and counseling services to survivors of domestic violence, sexual assault and hate crimes.
+The Department of Justice awarded JFS a competitive Victims of Crime Act (VOCA) grant for $1.6 million over five years for our Outpatient Mental Health Clinic to expand mental health and counseling services to survivors of domestic violence, sexual assault and hate crimes.